afroisalreadyinu/practical-ansible-intro/readme.md

 application-specific variables in separate files and loading these based on the name of the application.
 This is how it is done in `examples/part2/deploy_app.yml`, a playbook that builds and runs a single web application.
-Here is the first play from that file:
+Here are the contents of that file:

 ```yml
 - hosts: server